 4. Pain.
 For mild to moderate pain, use any non-aspirin medication.
 We recommend 600mg ibuprofen, most effective when taken every six hours, starting right before the surgery.
-You may alternate the ibuprofen with a prescription pain medication, taken with instructions specified by the prescribing doctor.
-Do not drive or operate heavy machinery which taking prescription pain medication.
+You may alternate the ibuprofen with acetaminophen (Tylenol) or a prescription pain medication, taken with instructions specified by the prescribing doctor.
+Do not drive or operate heavy machinery when taking prescription pain medications.
 It is to be taken only as needed for severe pain.
 You may continue with ibuprofen as needed after you stop taking the prescription pain medication.

 5. Antibiotic.
-Examples: Amoxicillin, Augmentin, Clindamycin.
 If prescribed, take as directed until all of the pills are gone, even if you feel fine.

 6. Food and drink.
 A light diet of soft foods is advisable during the first few days following surgery.
 You must eat, but please avoid hot, spicy, acidic, or crunchy foods as well as carbonated beverages and alcohol.
 Pleave avoid sucking on straws.

 7. No smoking.
 Smoking greatly affects the healing of your surgical site.
 Please try not to smoke for a minimum of 48 hours following the procedure.